Charlotte Christine Buissine

-Charlotte Christine Buissine (4 April 1749- ?), was a Frenchwoman who was the first mistress of William I, Elector of Hesse from 1775 until 1778.
+Charlotte Christine Buissine or Buissinne (4 April 1749 – after 1781) was a Frenchwoman who was the first mistress of William I, Elector of Hesse from 1775 until 1778.

 She was the daughter of a Hanau civil servant, the farmer Henri Buissine, and his wife Charlotte Varlut, both of French descent.
 Prince William was then and until 1786 regent in the County of Hanau, then a secundogeniture of the Landgraviate of Hesse-Kassel.